mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 #### Updating the /detail route

-Ok, wemay have been a bit misleading by saying "that's it" above.
+Ok, we may have been a bit misleading by saying "that's it" above.
 There is one more step to making the `nsRouterLink` attribute directive navigate (and pass data) to the Detail component correctly.

 As you'll recall, you passed `item.flight_number` to the Details component above.
 But, the route doesn't know anything about the flight number being passed in, so we need to "educate it" ;-).

-Open the `app-routing.moduel.ts` file, and locate the `/detail` route you created earlier in the chapter.
+Open the `app-routing.module.ts` file, and locate the `/detail` route you created earlier in the chapter.
 You should see:

 ```javascript
 { path: "detail", component: DetailComponent }